 Ansell's Continuous Disclosure Policy is available on the website at www.ansell.com.

-4.5 Other Policies
+5.8 Other Policies

-In addition to the polices above, there are a range of policies which define the Company's commitment to good corporate governance and responsible business practices.
+In addition to the polices above, there are a range of policies that define the Company's commitment to good corporate governance and responsible business practices.
 These are available on the Company's website.